zuestmedia/zmplugin/readme.txt

 When using a WordPress theme based on the ZM theme framework, additional customizer settings are displayed.

 = Design Explorer <sup>*</sup> =
-The design explorer offers the possibility to import directly prefabricated starter designs.
+The design explorer offers the possibility to import directly premade starter designs.

 <sup>*</sup> only available in combination with [ZuestMedia Themes](https://zuestmedia.com/themes/), e.g. Corporate or Modular

 == Resources ==

-Learn more about ZuestMedia WordPress themes and plugins [here](https://zuestmedia.com/).
+Learn more about ZuestMedia WordPress [themes](https://zuestmedia.com/themes/) and [plugins](https://zuestmedia.com/plugins/).

-If you have any questions or need help, visit [zuestmedia.com](https://zuestmedia.com/).
+If you have any questions or need help, visit the [ZMPlugin documentation](https://zuestmedia.com/doc/zmplugin-documentation/).

 You can also find us on [Github](https://github.com/zuestmedia/)!

 == Frequently Asked Questions ==

 = How to install ZMPlugin? =
-To install ZMPlugin, go to Dashboard >> Plugins >> Add new.
-Then enter "ZMPlugin" in the search field, click on install and activate.
+To install ZMPlugin, navigate to WordPress Dashboard >> Plugins >> Add New.
+Then type "ZMPlugin" in the search box, click install and activate.

-= Does ZMPlugin work as standalone? =
-Yes.
-The website management and config settings are working on all themes.
-The extended customizer settings are only available with ZuestMedia WordPress Themes.

 == Changelog ===

+= 1.0.25 =
+* Update: readme tags, description
+* Update: up to 3 extensions including zmplugin
+* Update: Cookie Consent button text & translation
+* Update: zmplugin dashboard manage and install links
+* Update: sidebar docs link to zuestmedia docs

 = 1.0.24 =
 * New: Cookie consent domain setting, to use on main and subdomain same cookie consent